RCSanders307/truealgebra/docs/source/core/rules.rst

     RuleBase path is an empty tuple, and the expression will be applied to the top level expression.

+    RuleBase and all of its subclasses, when instantiated, will take a ``path`` keyword argument which can be  a list, tuple, or other collection.
+The ``path`` argument can only be positive or negative integers.
+The value of the ``path`` argument is assigned as a tuple to the ``path`` attribute.

+bottomup attribute
+    If the attribute is True, the rule will be applied at all levels of an expression, starting at the lowest levels and proceeding progressively up to the top most level.

+    RuleBase sets bottomup to False, in which case the rule will be applied only to the top level of an expression.

 ChangeSymbolName Example
 ------------------------